Information

 How to register

-After a prisoner has been sentenced, either the Procurator Fiscal or a Victim Information and Advice (VIA) Officer can give you an application form to send to the Scottish Prison Service.
+After a prisoner has been sentenced, the Victim Information and Advice Service in Crown Office and Procurator Fiscal Service (COPFS) will send you an application form.
+You can send to this form to SPS to join the scheme.

-If you are eligible, you can also get an application form by phoning the VIA service on 0300 020 3000, or by emailing EnquiryPoint@copfs.gov.uk.
+If you've not received an application form and think you’re eligible, you can also get it by phoning the VIA service on 0300 020 3000, or by emailing EnquiryPoint@copfs.gov.uk.
 You can also write to your local COPFS office.

 If you change your mind

-You can leave the Victim Notification Scheme at any time by writing to the Scottish Prison Service to let them know.
+You can leave the Victim Notification Scheme at any time by contacting the Scottish Prison Service (SPS) to let them know.

 If the offender has a mental disorder